ayush6447/Vox/README.md

-# 🎯 SignSpeak — Real-time Sign Language to Text/Speech
+# 🎯 Vox — Real-time Sign Language to Text/Speech

-SignSpeak is an end-to-end system that translates sign language gestures into text and speech in real-time.
+Vox is an end-to-end system that translates sign language gestures into text and speech in real-time.

 ## ✨ Features